SHtress/SHtress/README.md

 ### Hello there 👋

-I'm Stas Butrin, knowledge engineer, backend developer and linux enthusiast.
+I'm Stas Butryn, knowledge engineer, backend developer and linux enthusiast.

 More about my coding life: